-The School of Nursing also has an affiliation with Centre College in Danville, Kentucky, Milsaps College in Jackson, Mississippi, Rhodes College in Memphis, Tennessee, and the University of the South in Sewanee, Tennessee, for six-year liberal arts nursing programs.
-These partnerships allow students at Centre, Milsaps, Rhodes, and the University of the South to take key prerequisite courses needed to apply for admission to the M.S.N. program at Vanderbilt.
+The School of Nursing also has affiliations with Centre College in Danville, Kentucky, Millsaps College in Jackson, Mississippi, Rhodes College in Memphis, Tennessee, Transylvania University in Lexington, Kentucky, and the University of the South in Sewanee, Tennessee, for six-year liberal arts nursing programs.
+These partnerships allow students at Centre, Millsaps, Rhodes, Transylvania, and the University of the South to take key prerequisite courses needed to apply for admission to the M.S.N. program at Vanderbilt.